-I’ve got another printable for you today: a Halloween bucket list!
+I’ve got a fun family activity in the form of a free printable for you today: a Halloween bucket list!

 How To Print Your Halloween Bucket List

-Click HERE to download the Neighborhood Halloween Scavenger Hunt printable!
+Click HERE to download the Halloween Bucket List printable!

 The above PDF can be printed on any printer and is sized to standard 8.5×11″ computer paper!
 I like to print mine out on card stock so it’s extra sturdy.
 It’s fun to hang up on your fridge or elsewhere in your house to check items off!

 Write a Halloween “to do” on each line, one per candy corn!

 We filled our Halloween bucket list out as a family one night after dinner.
 Here’s what’s on our collective list this year:

 Decorate your home for Halloween

 Add some cute Halloween decor, inside or outside, to get your home into the Halloween spirit!